EpiPen Costs and Alternatives: What are your Best Options?

 How Much Does an EpiPen Cost in Canada?

-If you happen to be in Canada, buying an EpiPen from an established pharmacy will cost you around $80, and it is available without a prescription.
+If you happen to be in Canada, buying an EpiPen from an established pharmacy will cost you around $100 to $150, and it is available without a prescription.
 Canada, like the U.S., does have strict laws overseeing the safety of prescription medications.
 However, bringing an epinephrine auto-injector over the border from Canada into the U.S. may be questioned and your medication may be confiscated by customs officials at the border.

 Consumers should be wary of online purchases of EpiPen over the Internet, even those that claim to be Canadian pharmacies, as the product could be tainted or a fraud containing no medication at all.
 It’s not worth it to purchase a life-saving drug when you can’t be sure of it’s authenticity.